 The interesting shapes on the parched ground as we made our way to Deadvlei.

-The contrast between the clear blur sky, red sand and white clay pan made for a very surreal and beautiful landscape.
+The contrast between the clear blue sky, red sand and white clay pan made for a very surreal and beautiful landscape.

-Deadvlei is a white clay pan that was originally formed when the when the Tsauchab river flooded, creating temporary shallow pools which allowed camel thorn trees to grow.
+Deadvlei is a white clay pan that was originally formed when the Tsauchab river flooded, creating temporary shallow pools which allowed camel thorn trees to grow.

 A line of people trekking along the top of the dunes...